bbauska/W3Cx-5of5/README.md

 In this video, I will show you how to add an event listener to an html element, and not to the whole document, like in the previous video.

-So, let&apos;s try with a button.
+Let&apos;s try with a button.
 One of the easiest way to detect a click on a button is to use the onclick = name of the function, name of the callback that will process the function.